Surprise Moriri

 Surprise Mohlomolleng Moriri (born 20 March 1980 in Matibidi, Mpumalanga) is a South African former professional footballer who used to play as a midfielder or striker.
-He has also represented South Africa internationally and has amassed 34 caps since his debut in 2003.
+He also represented South Africa as an international and amassed 34 caps during his time with the South Africa national team from 2003-2010.

 Club career

-Moriri is a free-scoring midfielder who was chosen as South Africa's PSL Player of the Season in 2005–06.
-He usually plays as a second striker or behind the striker as a supporting striker.
-He can also be deployed on the right side of midfield.
+Moriri was a free-scoring midfielder who was chosen as South Africa's PSL Player of the Season in 2005–06.
+He usually played as a second striker or behind the striker as a supporting or shadow striker.
+He was also deployed on the right side of midfield.
 He scored 12 goals in all competitions (11 in the league) to be Sundowns' top scorer and help the 'Brazilians' to their first league title since 2000.

-In the 2006–07 season he eclipsed that amount, with again 11 league goals and three in the CAF Champions League.
+In the 2006–07 season he eclipsed that amount, once again scoring eleven league goals to go along with three in the CAF Champions League.

-The 2007–08 season saw him less prolific in the league only managing three league goals but in the process scoring two Nedbank Cup goals, one MTN 8 goal, one Tekom Knockout goal and four CAF Champions League, giving him a total of 11 goals.
+The 2007–08 season was a less prolific league campaign for him in which he only managed three league goals.
+However, he was more successful in other competitions that season, scoring two Nedbank Cup goals, one MTN 8 goal, one Tekom Knockout goal, and four CAF Champions League, a total of 11 cup goals.

 On 18 June 2007, Sundowns played a friendly against FC Barcelona in South Africa.
 Moriri scored within one minute and 30 seconds to make it 1–0.
 After many missed chances from both teams, Barcelona eventually went on to win the game 2–1 after two late goals from substitutes Santiago Ezquerro and Marc Crosas Luque.